MousaviLaleh/stock-analysis/README.md

 - InputBox: to work on every single stock, we use an InputBox to select the year by user. <br/>
     ![inputbox.png](/Resources/inputbox.png)<br/>

-- create a tickeIndex variable to loop over output arrays, and set it to zero <br/>
+- create a tickerIndex variable to loop over output arrays, and set it to zero. <br/>
   ![tickerIndex.png](/Resources/tickerIndex.png) <br/>

 - Format output Sheet: output sheet, is the sheet that we show the code results in that.
 In this project "All Stocks Analysis" is the output sheet.<br/>